 There is a no longer a limit on the number of times that an individual can take the TAP or any other required test.
 The state will allow students to bank subtest (Writing, Math, Reading, Language Arts) scores that are passed beginning September 2010.
 In other words, if one passes some sections but not others, one may “bank” the passes in those sections and not retake them.
-Passing scores on sections of the Basic Skills Test can be banked toward the TAP.
 Individuals not passing the test should not repeat the test without taking measures to remediate their areas of weakness.
 Test scores older than 10 years are not accepted.
 The ACT test can be taken up to 12 times and can be taken by high school students, college students, and those not currently enrolled as students.

-Effective Summer 2012, a ruling allows students who provide proof of an ACT Plus Writing composite score of at least 22 (and a minimum score of 19 on the writing sub area) or an SAT (critical reading and mathematics) composite score of 1030 (and a minimum score of 450 on the writing sub area) to waive the TAP test.
+Effective Summer 2012, a ruling allows students who provide proof of an ACT Plus Writing composite score of at least 22 (and a minimum score of 19 on the Combined English/Writing portion) or an SAT (critical reading and mathematics) composite score of 1030 (and a minimum score of 450 on writing) to waive the TAP test.
 For information on applying for the waiver, please contact Bradley's Clinical Certification Officer.
-All candidates should take a look at the test framework and other resources available online to make sure to be well prepared for success.

-Registration information and materials for all Illinois Teacher Certification Tests are available online at http://www.icts.nesinc.com.
 Please note that you cannot register for the test online if you are requesting alternative testing arrangements.
 All documents for alternative testing must be mailed and received by the regular registration deadline.
-The TAP is available in a computer based testing format (at selected sites, on selected dates).
 Please watch test registration and score report deadlines carefully.
 When registering for all tests please be sure to report Bradley University as a score recipient.